JBHilton/processing-household-composition-data/README.md

 These scripts are primarily designed for processing the household data which is available from the UK's Office for National Statistics (ONS).
 The `preprocessing` subfolder is for scripts which reformat specific datasets to make them compatible with the rest of the code in the repository.

+**Important note:** all the scripts are designed to be run from the main project repository, `.../processing-household-composition-data/`.
+When running the scripts, make sure to add the appropriate folders to your path.
+The command for adding the folder `folder` to your Matlab path is `addpath folder`.

 ## Glossary

 ### CT1088